ankitects/anki-manual/studying.md

 ## Falling Behind

 If you fall behind in your reviews, Anki will prioritize cards that have been waiting the longest.
-It does this by taking the the cards that have been waiting the longest and showing them to you in a random order up until your daily review limit.
+It does this by taking the cards that have been waiting the longest and showing them to you in a random order up until your daily review limit.
 This ordering ensures that no cards will be left waiting indefinitely, but it means that if you introduce new